ppondo/Ninja-Runner/README.md

 ## Functionality and MVP Features
 <ul>
-    <li>Collision detection for when ninja falls off platform, collects shurikens, or hit obstacle.</li>
+    <li>Collision detection for when ninja falls off platform, collects shurikens, or hits obstacle.</li>
     <li>Ninja's ability to slide and jump.</li>
     <li>Properly measuring distance and counting shurikens for total score.</li>
     <li>Background music that is mutable</li>